chinmayeebidaye/HandmadeHaven/readme.md

-HandmadeHaven is an online ecommerce marketplace
+HandmadeHaven is an online ecommerce marketplace for local artisians and crafters

 > eCommerce platform built with the MERN stack & Redux.